CCT-token/compiler-compiler-technology/README.md

 ## Compiler Compiler System elements and rules
 [(Back to top)](#table-of-contents)
-The compiler compiler source grammar definition language elements such as '(' and ')'
+The Compiler Compiler Source Grammar Definition Language elements such as '(' and ')'
 are grammar terminals defined as a string literal with enclosed single quotes.

 The Compiler Compiler Source Grammar Definition Language consists of a grammar "name"
 section followed by a sequence of rules where the first rule is also a grammar axiom.
 As used  herein, the grammar name section consists of a single identifier that defines a name of grammar.

-**The compiler compiler source grammar definition language element:**
+**The Compiler Compiler Source Grammar Definition Language element:**
 { rule }
 *is a BNF extension called iteration, meaning that enclosed by { and } non-terminal may occur zero or any  other number of times.*